mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 As we can see, we will use the same examples from the article [ZIO: Introduction to Fibers](https://blog.rockthejvm.com/zio-fibers/) to show how coroutines are different from fibers.

-The `delay(timeMillis: Long)` function is a `suspend` that suspends a coroutine for `timeMillis` milliseconds, provided by the `kotlinx-coroutines-core` library.
+The `delay(timeMillis: Long)` function is a `suspend` that suspends a coroutine for `timeMillis` milliseconds.
 A `suspend` function can be called only from a coroutine or another `suspend` function.
 It can be suspended and resumed.
 In the example above, the `bathTime` function can be suspended when the coroutine executes the `delay` function.
 Once resumed, the `bathTime` function will continue its execution from the line immediately after the suspension.

-How is it possible?
-Without going too deep into coroutines' internals, the whole context of the suspending function is saved in an object of type `Continuation<T>`.
+The above mechanism is wholly implemented in the Kotlin runtime, but how is it possible?
+Without going too deep into coroutines' internals, **the whole context of the suspending function is saved in an object of type `Continuation<T>`**.
 The `T` type variable represents the function's return type.
 The continuation contains all the state of the variables and parameters of the function.
 Moreover, it includes a label that stores the point where the execution was suspended.
 So, the Kotlin compiler will rewrite every suspending function adding a parameter of type `Continuation` to the function signature.
 The signature of our `bathTime` function will be rewritten as follows:

 ```kotlin
 fun bathTime(continuation: Continuation<*>): Any